 Do you have a favorite way to prepare bison?
 Please let us know about it in the comments.

 2 pounds ground bison (buffalo)

-- 2 Tbsp finely chopped fresh sage
+2 tablespoons finely chopped fresh sage

 1 1/2 teaspoons salt

-- 2 teaspoons black pepper
+2 teaspoons black pepper

-- 1/2 onion, finely chopped
+1/2 onion, finely chopped

 Sauté the onions in the olive oil over medium-high heat until translucent.
 Turn off the heat and let it cool.

 Do not overwork the meat, it will result in a tough burger.
 Just gently fold it until the onions, sage, salt and pepper are well mixed in.